moijafcor/Aliaxer/README.md

 https://raw.githubusercontent.com/moijafcor/terminal-aliases/master/git-flow
 ```

-I maintain [here a repository](https://github.com/moijafcor/terminal-aliases) of commonly used aliases that you can play with.
+There is a ancilliary [repository](https://github.com/moijafcor/terminal-aliases) of commonly used aliases that you can play with.

 Please beware of the performance consequences on having 'too many' remotes sourced at once, because the lag added by ```curl``` can be noticeable on the loading time of your Terminals.